berkeracir/ceng501/project/README.md

 ### 2.1.2 CNN-LSTM Architecture

 Proposed architecture can be seen from the *Figure 2*.
 STFT (Short-Time Fourier Transform) is applied to the segmented sequence of 512 I/Q pairs with Kaiser-Bessel window function and this is fed into convolutional layer, and then pooling layer.
 Convoluted and pooled input is flattened and further fed into LSTM layer.
 Output of the LSTM layer is passed to dense layer and then softmax layer.
+Cross Entropy is used as loss function.

 <table style="margin-left:auto; margin-right:auto">
     <tr>